Personal, Social, Health and Economic Education (PSHEE) and Citizenship

 - Discreet curriculum time

-- Assemblies, class assemblies, discussions and circle time
+- Assemblies, class assemblies, discussions, circle time and Picture News

 - As and when issues arise, ensuring time is made to meet and address the needs of the children.